HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

     Upon building the Dockerfile downloads a list of TLDs from iana.org.
     To update this list of TLDs, the image needs to be built again.

-    The service accepts domain names, ip addresses and emails as request objects.
+    The service accepts domain names, IP addresses and emails as request objects.
     These have to be supplied as a parameter after the request URL.
     (If the analysisURL parameter is set to /passivetotal, then a request for the domain www.passivetotal.org would look like this: /passivetotal/www.passivetotal.org)